izalu99/kali/README.md

 - **Responsive Design**: Works on both desktop and mobile devices.
 - **Browse**: Look for words with the letters they start with.

+### Future Features to include

+- allow a list of definitions/ translations to a word.
+- api

 ## Technologies Used

 - **React**: Frontend library for building user interfaces.